 Programs Download Format [ PLEASE READ! ]

-Most of the files on this site are available in two formats:
+Most of the files on this site are available in three formats:

 1- TIFILES format which is native to the TI 99/4A computer, which means that they will run directly on a real TI 99/4A machine as well as on the Classic 99 emulator.
 These files are appended with the .bin extension, and you will need to remove that extension prior to using the files.
 In addition, some of these files are archived, and those will have a filename ending with arc.
 You will need to use Barry Boone's Archiver to expand them.